RyanEuesden/HYT221-Raspberry-Pi/README.md

 ```
 @reboot python /path/to/file/temphumid.py
 ```
-If you don't know your filepath then type:
+If you don't know your filepath then type the following when in the HYT221-Raspberry-Pi directory:

 ```
 readlink -f temphumid.py